zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Wendy says, “Nearly all, almost all, of our plates and bowls are cracked or chipped.”
 To be “cracked” (cracked) here means to h ave little lines through it.
 It's broken but it isn't completely broken.
 You could ha ve a glass with a crack in it.
 You would see a little line in the glass indicating  that it might break completely soon.
 To be “chipped” (chipped) means there's a lit tle hole or a little bit of the object that is missing.
 Usually this happens with a  piece of glass or other material, hard material, and there’ll be sort of li ke a little hole in it, not completely, not going through it, but just on the outside, on t he surface of it.
 We would say that is chipped.

 Jason says, “All right, you do that,” meaning yes, you go and get some new dinnerware.
 Wendy says, “Aren't you going to help ( you lazy husband!)?”
 Well, she just says, “Aren't you going to help?”
 Jason sa ys, “I trust your judgment.”
 To “trust someone’s judgment” means that you believe t hat whatever this person does will be right.
 They will do the right thing.
 S o, you're not going to go with them or help them.
 You don’t need to.
 You say to th em, you do what you think is right and I'm sure that will be just fine with me.
 He says, “Whatever you like, I'll like, too.”
-This, of course, is what all husbands w ant to do when their wives ask them to help them buy things for the house, for exa mple.
+This, of course, is what all husbands want to do when their wives ask them to help them buy things for the house, for exa mple.
 You know, I really don’t care what color the table is or what kind of rug we  have.
 Just go ahead, buy it.
 If

 you're happy, I'm happy.
 That’s what Jason is sayin g – not me, Jason!
 Jason says, “Whatever you like, I'll like, too.”